MoleMan1024/audiowagon/docs/index.markdown

 If you provide me with the **e-mail address that you use in your car for your Google account** I can invite you to the beta version.
 If you are interested, please contact me.

-**⚠️ PLEASE NOTE ⚠️**: recently (2021-09-11) I have been getting more and more reports of people who cannot see the app after being invited to the beta test.
-This issue also affects me now: when searching in PlayStore in the car, I can no longer find my app.
-I have no clue why this is happening, I have contacted Google about it.

-Update 2021-09-14: today another beta tester and I were able to see the app again in the PlayStore in the car.
-I still have no clue why it disappeared, still waiting for a response from Google.
-I want to wait on that before I add more people to the beta test, it will be frustrating to new beta testers if the issue happens again and they can't install the app.

-Update 2021-09-16: Google replied, but unfortunately it was not very helpful, I think I have not yet gone beyond the first support tier&hellip; Good news is that a few more people have reported now they can see the app again, so it might have been a temporary indexing problem with Google servers only.
-Also I am thinking about switching to actual open beta (i.e. no invites required) and releasing a new version soon (maybe this weekend).

-Update 2021-09-18: It turns out you cannot use public open beta (i.e. no invites) for an Automotive app.
-So I will push version 0.3.4 to the existing beta test today.
-It should arrive for all testers during the coming days.
-I will also invite the remaining beta testers that applied and hope that the issue described above does not appear again.
-Thanks for your patience.

 #### Native speakers